-The Company anticipates that IFRS 10, IFRS 11 and IFRS 12 will be adopted in the Company's financial statements for the annual period beginning on 1 January 2013 and that the application of the new standards may have a significant impact on the Company's disclosures and on amounts reported in respect of the Company's financial assets and financial liabilities.
-However, it is not practicable to provide a reasonable estimate of that effect until a detailed review has been completed.
+The Company anticipates that IFRS 10, IFRS 11 and IFRS 12 will be adopted in the Company's financial statements for the annual period beginning on 1 January 2013

+The Company does not anticipate that the application of the new standards will have a significant impact on its profit or loss, financial position or disclosure

-- IAS 27 was amended for the issuance of IFRS 10 but retains the current guidance on separate financial statements - IAS 28 was amended for conforming changes on the basis of the issuance of IFRS 10 and IFRS 11
+- > IAS 27 was amended for the issuance of IFRS 10 but retains the current guidance on separate financial statements - > IAS 28 was amended for conforming changes on the basis of the issuance of IFRS 10 and IFRS 11

 The Company anticipates that IAS 27 (2011) and IAS 28 (2011) will be adopted in the Company's financial statements for the annual period beginning on 1 January 2013.
-The Company does not anticipate that these amendments to IAS 27 and IAS 28 will have a significant impact on the Company's disclosures and on amounts reported in respect of the Company's financial assets and financial liabilities.
-However, it is not practicable to provide a reasonable estimate of that effect until a detailed review has been completed.
+The Company does not anticipate that these amendments to IAS 27 and IAS 28 will have a significant impact on its disclosures and on amounts reported in respect of the Company's profit or loss, financial position or disclosures.

-c) IFRS 13 'Fair Value Measurement' - In May 2011, the IASB issued IFRS 13, which establishes a single source of guidance for fair value measurement.
+- c) IFRS 13 'Fair Value Measurement' In May 2011, the IASB issued IFRS 13, which establishes a single source of guidance for fair value measurement.
 IFRS 13 defines fair value, establishes a framework for measuring fair value, and requires disclosures about fair value measurements.
 IFRS 13 applies to both financial instrument items and non-financial instrument items for which other IFRSs require or permit fair value measurements and disclosures about fair value measurements, except in specified circumstances.
 In general, the disclosure requirements in IFRS 13 are more extensive than those required in the current accounting standards.
-IFRS 13 is effective for annual periods beginning on or after 1 January 2013, with early adoption permitted, and applies prospectively from the beginning of the annual period in which it is adopted.

-The Company anticipates that IFRS 13 will be adopted in the Company's financial statements for the annual period beginning on 1 January 2013 and that the application of the new Standard may affect the amounts reported in the financial statements and result in more extensive disclosures in the financial statements.
-However, it is not practicable to provide a reasonable estimate of that effect until a detailed review has been completed.
+IFRS 13 is effective for annual periods beginning on or after 1 January 2013, with early adoption permitted, and applies prospectively from the beginning of the annual period in which it is adopted. - The Company anticipates that IFRS 13 will be adopted in the Company's financial statements for the annual period beginning on 1 January 2013.
+The Company does not anticipate that the application of the new standards will have a significant impact on its profit or loss, financial position or disclosures. - d) IFRS 9 'Financial Instruments' In November 2009, the IASB issued IFRS 9 'Financial Instruments ('IFRS 9') which introduced new requirements for the classification and measurement of financial assets.
+In October 2010, the IASB issued an amendment to IFRS 9 incorporating requirements for financial liabilities.
+Together, these changes represent the first phase in the IASB's planned replacement of IAS 39 'Financial Instruments.
+Recognition and Measurement' ('IAS 39') with a less complex and improved standard for financial instruments.